11 Ways People Test Your Emotional Resilience Without You Noticing

 9. They change the tone suddenly

 People abruptly switch from warmth to indifference.
 Uncertainty results from this.
-Whether you seek answers right once or maintain your composure without the need for emotional comfort is the emotional test.
+Whether you seek answers right away or maintain your composure without needing emotional comfort is the emotional test.
 The brain perceives this ambiguity as a possible danger.
 You might naturally look for confirmation or explanation.
 You can stay anchored without pursuing emotional certainty from others when you possess emotional resilience.

 10. They ask “why” instead of “what.”